Hemant Mehta is creating

 I gave all my money to the guy making potato salad.
 Now what?Everything except the books will continue to be available for free.
 The donations just help keep them going and give me the opportunity to work on new ways to spread atheism, promote critical thinking, and save the world.
 But, you know, potato salad is nice, too.

 Okay, I found my wallet.
 How much do you want?Anything helps, but keep in mind that the money goes right back into these projects.
 (I'm not pocketing the cash, going to Vegas, and betting it all on one spin of the Roulette wheel.
-That's what my teaching salary is for.)
+That's what my teaching salary was for.)
 All of the reward levels are below, though you're welcome to support what I'm doing without asking for anything in return.
 God will reward you in the afterlife for that.

 Specifically, here's what I'm offering in exchange for your generosity (all levels also receive rewards from the lower amounts):